 In other words, as long as the cooking temperature is right and you don’t heat the oil above these levels, things should be OK.

-If you REALLY think that you need to add extra oil to your foods when cooking – for that taste improvement – although that’s not really true in most cases, you can do the following:
+If you REALLY think that you need to add extra oil to your foods when cooking, although that’s not really true in most cases, you can do the following:

-Add one or two tbs of olive oil to the food AFTER you’ve cooked it, as soon as it’s done: this way, the temperature is no longer high enough to break it into unhealthy grease and you’ll get that oily taste too.
+Add one or two tbs of olive oil to the food AFTER you’ve cooked it, as soon as it’s done: this way, the temperature is no longer high enough to break it into unhealthy grease and you’ll get that oily taste too, including all the benefits.

 NOTE: I said one-two tablespoons referring to large quantities of prepared food (for a family, maybe even for a couple of days).
 If it’s just a portion, drizzle a bit of extra virgin olive oil, and not more.